canidlogic/aksview/README.md

 AKSView should be able to automatically detect whether it is being built on POSIX or Windows using the `aksmacro` header.
 If for some reason it does not detect this correctly, you can manually define either `AKS_POSIX` or `AKS_WIN` while compiling to force the correct decision.

-If you want to enable support for 64-bit file offsets, specify `AKS_FILE64` while compiling.
-On POSIX, this will require you to also define `_FILE_OFFSET_BITS=64` or else `aksmacro.h` will raise an error during compilation.
-If you do not define `AKS_FILE64` while compiling, AKSView will not be able to reliably work with files near or beyond 2GB in size.
+On POSIX only, you must define `_FILE_OFFSET_BITS=64` or else you will get a compilation error indicating that this definition is required.

 On Windows, by default AKSView will be built in ANSI mode, which means that no translation macros are required, but you may not be able to access file paths that include Unicode characters.
 If you define both `UNICODE` and `_UNICODE` then AKSView will be built in Unicode mode and automatically translate string parameters from UTF-8 to UTF-16 before passing them to Windows.
 This allows for full support of Unicode file paths, but your application should then use the `aksmacro` translation macros consistently and also have a translated `maint` function so that Unicode parameters are correctly translated from UTF-16 into UTF-8.
 (See `aksmacro` for further information.)